anuragsingh17ai/anuragsingh17ai/README.md

 ## 👋 Hi, I'm Anurag Singh!

-I'm a passionate Machine Learning enthusiast with 1 year of internship experience in building intelligent systems and working on real-world data science problems.
+I'm a passionate Machine Learning enthusiast with more than 1 year of experience in building intelligent systems and working on real-world data science problems.
 I'm excited about creating models that can make predictions, learn from data, and help solve complex challenges.

 ![Machine Learning](https://media.giphy.com/media/f6hnhHkks8bk4jwjh3/giphy.gif)